Keeping learners engaged is paramount to success, but there is a perfect storm brewing on the learning and development horizon.

 I call it a ‘perfect storm’, because a perfect storm is a rare combination of events or circumstances creating an unusual result.
 In my 30+ years of experience in the L&D industry, I have seen so many corporate training programs, where the Instructor projects densely populated text slides on a screen, hands out 3-ring binders to students and proceeds to deliver an unbearably boring lecture that is guaranteed to put even the most dire insomniac to sleep.
 This may be a slight exaggeration – but my description is familiar to all those who know corporate America well.

-Thankfully, the transition from “death by PowerPoint” to engaging remote learning experiences in corporate classrooms across the world, has already begun.
+Thankfully, the transition from “death by PowerPoint” to remote learning experiences that keep learners engaged in corporate classrooms across the world, has already begun.

 There are three independent entities at play within the learning industry that I believe are about to change the trajectory of corporate education.
 They are:

 Advances in a wide variety of technologies have converged, allowing for the first time, high-levels of student participation and collaboration.
 This helps build a strong network of scientific knowledge by crosscutting the traditional boundaries of diverse disciplines and sharing contextual information rather than keeping this information siloed.
 Establishing such a base of knowledge could have applications far beyond the remit of STEM (science, technology, engineering, and math) subject areas.
 If students develop the facility to connect ideas and concepts in lessons, then the knock-on effects could have deeply positive influences on their lives.

 Here are some key technologies that are becoming requirements for keeping learners engaged in the next generation of learning design:

 - OTT platform – streaming delivery, inexpensive start up, easily customizable content.